-The entire surface of this cabinet is covered with the key-fret design, which can be interpreted as the Swastika design, a very revered old Buddhist symbol known in ancient China as the footprint of Buddha, signifying unlimited richness.
-Floating on this motif are numerous gilt medallions adorned with traditional auspicious motifs.
-Represented are the flowers of the Four Seasons: the peony (spring), the lotus (summer), the chrysanthemum (autumn), and the pine (winter).
-These floral motifs combined to form in China what are known as The Three Friends: Pine (strength), Bamboo (uprightness, integrity, and faithfulness), and Plum Blossom (strength in adversity because it comes into blossom while snow is still on the ground); the Four Nobles: bamboo for faithfulness, plum blossom for strength, chrysanthemum for generosity, and orchid for modesty and hidden beauty.
-Also represented in the medallions are the phoenix (prosperity, charity, and beauty), the crane (longevity), the butterfly (longevity and happiness), a few of the Attributes of a Scholar (brush holder, vases, and incense burners), as well as some landscape scenes.
+The entire surface of this cabinet is covered all over with the key-fret design, which like the Swastika design, is a very revered old Buddhist symbol known in ancient China as the footprint of Buddha, signifying unlimited richness.
+Floating among this motif are numerous gilt medallions adorned with traditional auspicious motifs.
+Represented are the flowers of the Four Seasons: The peony (spring), the lotus (summer), the chrysanthemum (autumn), and the pine (winter); motifs known in China as The Three Friends: Pine (strength), Bamboo (uprightness, integrity, and faithfulness), and Plum Blossom (strength in adversity because it comes into blossom while snow is still on the ground); the Four Nobles: Bamboo for faithfulness, plum blossom for strength, chrysanthemum for generosity, and orchid for modesty and hidden beauty.
+Represented in the medallions are the phoenix (prosperity, charity, and beauty), the crane (longevity), the butterfly (longevity and happiness), a few of the Attributes of a Scholar (brush holder, vases, and incense burners), as well as some landscape scenes.
 Together, these motifs and symbols proclaim “riches and honor till eternity” to the recipients.
-All along the border of the cabinet are small paintings of butterflies and scrolling flowers, with the medicinal herb artemisia or yarrow, imposed on some of these flowers, meaning blissfulness.
+All along the border of the cabinet are small paintings of butterflies and scrolling flowers, with the medicinal herb artemisia or yarrow imposed on some of these flowers, meaning blissfulness.